divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ![CIE Plot displaying Rec709 color bars with Rec 709 and P3 primaries](ScopeBox/images/cieplot.png)

-# Luma and RGB Timetrace #
+# Luma and RGB TimeTrace #
 Traditional scopes only show you what's happening right now.
-The Luma and RGB Timetrace palettes continuously refresh, showing you your luma (or RGB) history over the last 30 seconds.
-You can use the timetrace to catch an excursion or to get a quick glance view of how your signal changes over time.
+The Luma and RGB TimeTrace palettes continuously refresh, showing you your luma (or RGB) history over the last 30 seconds.
+You can use the TimeTrace to catch an excursion or to get a quick glance view of how your signal changes over time.

-# Alerts #

-Alerts provide a way to monitor your signal, even when you don't have your eyes glued to the screen.
-Alerts are enabled on a source-by-source basis using the Alert tab in the source sidebar.
-Alerts only work with sources that provide timecode, including movie files.

-## Activating Alerts ##
-After adding a source, switch to the Alerts tab and check the boxes for the alerts you wish to activate.

-## Alert Types ##
-Alerts generally consist of a threshold value and a label.
-The threshold is the level at which the alert will be trigger.
-Labels allow you to add multiple copies of the same basic alert to your source, and is the name that will appear in your log.
-For example, you may wish to be alerted when your trigger exceeds 70 IRE and when it exceeds 90 IRE.

-### Chroma Excursion ###
-This alert will fire when the chrominance level of your signal exceeds the selected value.

-### Video Slug ###
-A video slug alert will trigger if no part of your signal is above the threshold you set.
-This can be useful for detecting signal dropouts.

-### Audio Peak ###
-An audio peak alert fires for audio levels over a certain threshold.
-By setting this to "0 db," you'll be alerted any time you have clipped audio.
-By selecting a lower value, you may be able to act to prevent clipping by adjusting your audio levels.

-### Gamut Excursion ###
-A gamut excursion will be fired any time a color will be lost or clipped in the YUV to RGB conversion.
-This alert is not configurable.

-### Luma Excursion ###
-Luma Excursions can be attached to both maximum and minimum values.
-This allows you to be alerted of a signal above or below a set value.
-If you only wish to be alerted of upper-bound excursions, set the "minimum" value to -1.

-## Viewing Alerts ##
-Alerts are disabled within the "alerts area" which you can enable using the button in the upper right of the window.

-## Exporting Alerts ##

-TODO TODO TODO

-## Export Formats ##

-There are three export formats available, depending on your workflow.

-### HTML ###
-The HTML export format will generate an HTML file, with associated javascript and CSS.
-This page is designed to be opened in the Safari browser.
-In addition to a preview of the clip, you will be presented with a list of alerts.
-Clicking each alert will seek to the point within the video where the alert was triggered.

-Keep in mind that the video playback capabilities of the web browser does not allow frame-accurate seeking.
-When necessary, ScopeBox will err on the side of seeking just before the alert time, rather than just after.

-### CSV ###
-The CSV export format will generate a Microsoft Excel compatible CSV spreadsheet, with an entry for each alert.

-### FCP and FCPX XML ###
-There are two XML options, for both Final Cut Pro 5 and later, and for Final Cut Pro X. When opened in Final Cut Pro, this XML will attempt to load the recorded files associated with each alert.
-Final Cut Pro will place markers within the video for each alert.
-This can be used to quickly find and correct issues within your source recording.
+The signal draws in an endless loop along the X axis.
+The Y axis shows a histogram of your signal.

 # ScopeLink #
 ScopeLink allows you to monitor the signal from other applications on your computer, without any special hardware.
 Once installed, ScopeLink appears as an output option within supported applications, just like a traditional hardware output device. **ScopeLink requires Mac OS X 10.8 ("Mountain Lion") or later.**